DeFi-Kai/Jupiter-lend-liquidation-risk/docs/liquidation-methodology.md

 # Liquidation Methodology

-Jupiter Lend uses Anchor, a framework for creating Solana programs (smart contracts) using the Rust programming language.
+Jupiter Lend uses Anchor, a Rust framework for creating Solana programs (smart contracts).
 Each program contains a set of instructions that define actions like `supply`, when assets are supplied to a market, or `liquidate`, when a position is liquidated.
 The first 8 bytes of the instruction data contain a discriminator, which identifies the instruction type.
 The bytes that follow contain the instruction's serialized arguments.

-For example, the Jupiter Lend `liquidate` instruction begins with the discriminator:
+For example, the Jupiter Lend `liquidate` instruction begins with the discriminator: `dfb3e27d302e274a`

-`dfb3e27d302e274a`

 A transaction can contain multiple top-level, or outer, instructions.
 During execution, an outer instruction can also invoke other programs through cross-program invocations (CPIs).
 These calls are recorded as inner instructions associated with the outer instruction that invoked them.

 In Dune's Solana instruction data, `outer_instruction_index` identifies the position of a top-level instruction within a transaction, while `inner_instruction_index` identifies instructions executed within that outer instruction.

 This analysis treats each Jupiter Lend `liquidate` instruction as a liquidation event.
-Each row in the resulting dataset is uniquely identified by:

-`tx_id + outer_instruction_index`
+Each row in the resulting dataset is uniquely identified by: `tx_id + outer_instruction_index`

 The associated inner instructions are then used to reconstruct the debt repaid and collateral seized during that liquidation.